 Work and life experience are not accepted as credit for this program.

 Students with transcripts from universities outside the United States, the United Kingdom, Ireland, New Zealand, Australia, and Canada (except for the Quebec Province) are required to take and pass English proficiency testing.

 - Test of English as a Foreign Language (TOEFL) with a minimum score of 72

 - International English Language Testing System (IELTS) with a minimum score of 6.0

-- Michigan Language Assessment Battery (MELAB) with a minimum score of 74 percent
+- Michigan Language Assessment Battery (MELAB) with a minimum score of 74%

-- Pearson Test of English Academic (PTE) with a minimum score of 51
+- International Test of English Proficiency (ITEP) with a minimum score of 4.0 or Pearson Test of English with a score of 51

 Whether you apply through our online application, via hard copy, or in-person with a Saint Mary’s enrollment counselor, your application must include the following items:

 - $25 non-refundable application fee: Note that Saint Mary’s alumni, students seeking readmission, veterans, and active military personnel are exempt from this application fee